AliceFord/aoc-2025-hardcaml/README.md

 ### A prelude

-First time writing anything at all for hardware, was extremely fun to learn!
+First time writing anything at all for hardware, was fun to learn!
 Would be keen to try on real hardware at some point.

+On that note, I've probably done tons of stuff in suboptimal ways, due to my distinct lack of understanding (at least at the start) about how any of this worked.

 Based on (https://github.com/janestreet/hardcaml_template_project/)[a HardCaml template by Jane Street].